 Most people will give you similar answers when asked what a product manager or sales representative does.
 The same scenario occurs when it comes to strategic roles.
-People frequently ask, "what business operations (BizOps), and what are the responsibilities of this role?"
+People frequently ask what business operations (BizOps) is and what the responsibilities of this role are.

-The open roles ranged from “Head of BizOps”, “Senior Analyst, Product & Engineering BizOps” to “Senior Finance & BizOps Analyst”.
+The open roles ranged from “Head of BizOps” and “Senior Analyst, Product & Engineering BizOps” to “Senior Finance & BizOps Analyst."
 While the job titles did not make it easier to understand, some common threads were found.